Video & Media

 How long does it take to process dailies?

 Processing time depends on footage volume, transcoding complexity, and upload bandwidth.
-A typical production shooting 2-4TB per day can expect 4-8 hours of processing time: 1-2 hours for ingest and verification, 1-2 hours for sync and transcoding, and 2-4 hours for upload.
-Productions using cloud-native platforms with parallel processing can sometimes cut this to 2-3 hours total.
+A typical production can expect several hours of processing time including ingest, verification, sync, transcoding, and upload.
+Cloud-native platforms with parallel processing can accelerate this .
 The goal is usually to have dailies available before the next shooting day begins.

 Do you need special software to view dailies?